-The RHCT's Actuarial Valuation Report concluded that the actuarial present value of projected contributions and trust income plus assets in excess of the statutory reserve exceeded the actuarial present value of the projected benefits.
-The Board of Trustees of the Chicago Transit Authority RHCT submitted its Actuarial Valuation Report as of January 1, 2015 to the Office of the Auditor General on October 1, 2015.
-The Actuarial Valuation Report included information required by the Pension Code.
-As shown in Digest Exhibit 1, the Actuarial Valuation Report concluded that the actuarial present value of projected contributions and trust income plus assets in excess of the statutory reserve exceeded the actuarial present value of the projected benefits:
+The Board of Trustees of the Chicago Transit Authority Retiree Health Care Trust submitted its Actuarial Valuation as of January 1, 2016 to the Office of the Auditor General on September 30, 2016.
+The Actuarial Valuation included information required by the Pension Code.
+As shown in Digest Exhibit 1, the Actuarial Valuation concluded that the actuarial present value of projected contributions and trust income plus assets in excess of the statutory reserve exceeded the actuarial present value of the projected benefits: